 You can find QR codes in all kinds of locations, but some of the most common places where you can see them are:

 - On business cards, containing contact details of all kinds

 - On the packaging of smartphones and other gadgets, containing links to apps, the support service for the gadget that you purchased, the product page with information about that gadget and so on

 - On TV advertisements, billboards, online ads and other types of advertisements

 - On inventory tags in enterprises, containing information like serial numbers, part numbers, hardware specs, inventory dates and so on

 In short, you can place a QR code on anything that can be seen and scanned with a smartphone: from a piece of paper to a piece of cloth, to a TV screen or a building facade.
 The possibilities are endless.

 How do you scan a QR code?

 The easiest and the most common method to scan QR codes is to use your smartphone and a QR scanning app.
-There are countless QR scanning apps in Google’s Play Store and there are also plenty of such tools in Apple’s App Store.
-Usually, all you have to do is to point your smartphone’s camera to a QR code and the QR scanning app will translate it.
-If you happen to use a smartphone with Android, Windows 10 Mobile or Windows Phone, we have several guides to help you:
+There are countless QR scanning apps in Google's Play Store, and there are also plenty of such tools in Apple's App Store.
+Usually, all you have to do is to point your smartphone's camera to a QR code, and the QR scanning app translates it.
+If you happen to use an Android smartphone or tablet, an iPhone or iPad, or even an old Windows 10 Mobile smartphone, there are several guides that we published which can help you: